 The Roomba 690 and 890 are mid to high-end Roombas which are equipped with smart home functionality, making them two of the best currently available.
-Before reading this article I highly recommend you take a look at our Roomba model comparison article, a this provides a detailed overview of the main smart home enabled Roombas, as well as older and cheaper models.
-Both the Roomba 690 and 890 lag behind the 900 series models, although marginally.
+Before reading this article I highly recommend you take a look at our Roomba model comparison article, as this provides a detailed overview of the whole of iRobots range.
+Pet owners, check out which Roomba is the best robot vacuum for pet hair.

 Read: Roomba vs iLife

 Cleaning power if the only difference between the Roomba 690 and Roomba 890 that creates an improved performance in the latter.
 The Roomba 690 uses the original 3-Stage Cleaning System found in the majority of Roombas, especially older ones.